5 Window Material Options & Benefits Of Each

 Best known for its safety benefits, tempered glass will shatter into dull, tiny pieces instead of large, sharp shards.
 It’s typically used when required by code for safety reasons or if it’s being placed in high traffic, damage-prone areas like by front or backdoors.

-Insulated glass is when two or more panes of glass are spaced apart then hermetically sealed, allowing for the air between the panes to act as insulation between your home and the outside world.
+Insulated glass is when two or more panes of glass are spaced apart, then hermetically sealed, allowing for the air between the panes to act as insulation between your home and the outside world.
 They are often filled with a gas like argon in order to provide better insulation and keep heating and cooling bills down.

 As important as energy efficiency is for your new windows, it’s hard to appreciate your savings if your house is an eyesore.
 How your new windows look on your home feels as important as how well they function.
+Looking through the style and window screen material options can make a big difference in the overall look of your home.

 The most common style of windows is double-hung windows.
 This style allows you to move both the top and bottom sashes independently, unlike single-hung windows where only the bottom sash can be opened.
 Casement windows are great for insulation and blend well with older homes due to their wide frames and casings.